 - Be on call for new assignments

-- Write for the great rate of $0.01/word
+- Write well researched content for the “competitive” rate of $0.01/word

 - Produce three posts each day, seven days a week